python-poetry/poetry-core/README.md

 ```

 ## Why is this required?
-Prior to the release of version `1.1.0`, Poetry was a build as a project management tool that included a PEP 517
+Prior to the release of version `1.1.0`, Poetry was a project management tool that included a PEP 517
 build backend.
-This was inefficient and time consuming in majority cases a PEP 517 build was required.
+This was inefficient and time consuming when a PEP 517 build was required.
 For example,
 both `pip` and `tox` (with isolated builds) would install Poetry and all dependencies it required.
 Most of these
 dependencies are not required when the objective is to simply build either a source or binary distribution of your
 project.

 In order to improve the above situation, `poetry-core` was created.
 Shared functionality pertaining to PEP 517 build
 backends, including reading lock file, `pyproject.toml` and building wheel/sdist, were implemented in this package.
 This
 makes PEP 517 builds extremely fast for Poetry managed packages.